Yiran-Hu/yiran-hu.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Yiran Hu.I am now a 6-th year Ph.D. candidate at the University of Texas at Austin.
-I am interested in Numerics and Analysis of partial differential equations.
-I am currently focusing on the 3D Quasi-geostrophic system.
-I am now working with Prof. [Alexis Vasseur](https://web.ma.utexas.edu/users/vasseur/).
-Here is my [CV](files/CV.pdf).
+Hi, I am Yiran Hu, a sixth-year Ph.D. candidate at the University of Texas at Austin.
+My research is rooted in Theoretical and Numerical Analysis of Partial Differential Equations.
+Specifically, I have developed an interest in the 3D Quasi-geostrophic system and the Surface Quasi-Geostrophic Equation.
+I work under the mentorship of Professor [Alexis Vasseur](https://web.ma.utexas.edu/users/vasseur/).
+For a comprehensive overview of my academic journey, please see my [curriculum vitae](files/CV.pdf).
 Before I came here, I graduated from Nanjing University.

 Research Interests
 ======
-My research interest lies in Theoretical and Numerical Analysis of Partial Differential Equations.
-I am now interested in the 3D Quasi-Geostrophic System and Surface Quasi-Geostrophic Equation.
-I have strong interests in problems that involcing physical background.
-Also I am interested in elliptic theories involving spectrum analysis.
-I am now focusing on a singular(or degenerated) family of 3D Quasi-Geostrophic System and Surface Quasi-Geostrophic Equation.
-For conferences and publications see my [CV](files/CV.pdf).
+I investigate the intricate discipline of Partial Differential Equations, both in theory and numerical analysis.
+Currently, my primary research is concentrated on the 3D Quasi-Geostrophic System and Surface Quasi-Geostrophic Equation, with problems with strong physical emphases.
+Additionally, I’m interested in elliptic theories, particularly those involving spectrum analysis.
+Presently, I explore a singular or degenerated family of the 3D Quasi-Geostrophic System and the Surface Quasi-Geostrophic Equation.
+For details of my contributions to academic conferences and publications, please see my [curriculum vitae](files/CV.pdf).

-I also have interests in programming and time series analysis.
-I was a summer intern at World Quant LLC in summer 2023 and have done projects related to auto-encoder, optimization method, C++ programming and finance.
+In addition to my scholarly pursuits, I’m an enthusiastic learner of programming.
+My dedication to academic rigor and the pursuit of knowledge extends to my practical experience, as I completed a meaningful internship at World Quant LLC during the summer of 2023.
+I engaged in financial research projects that encompassed auto-encoder, time series analysis, optimization methodologies, data analysis and C++ programming.